CSpyridakis/homelab/README.md

 ![proxmox screenshot](./doc/proxmox.png)

 ##### 🖥️🖥️ A. Virtual Machines
 Using Proxmox, different VMs can be easily created, and services can be deployed on them to run experiments that follow [IaaS](https://en.wikipedia.org/wiki/Infrastructure_as_a_service) principles before continuing development or production activities in other infrastructures, whether private or public.
+Some of these VMs are behind a firewall, to be more specific a virtual pfsense deployed as a VM in the Proxmox server, to be able to communicate in their internal subnets.

 ##### 🐳 B. Portainer
 One of my needs is related to container deployment.
 [Portainer](https://www.portainer.io/) is a widely used container management software; for this reason, Portainer is also deployed as an LXC and provides container management services when I need to test individual containers that are not part of a Kubernetes cluster or run services required in my network.